Resources — Insights

 Follow Peter Lin on LinkedIn

-Daily commentary on China IP decisions, trademark risk, patent timing, and manufacturing supplier issues — written for foreign businesses, not legal specialists.
+Daily commentary on China IP, supplier risk, trademark timing, and manufacturing protection — written for foreign founders, not legal specialists.

 Follow on LinkedInSubscribe to the China IP Gateway Newsletter